daattali/beautiful-jekyll/README.md

 - **Modern**: Uses the latest best practices and technologies to achieve nearly perfect scores on Google Chrome's Audit.
 - **Mobile-first**: Designed to look great on both large-screen and small-screen (mobile) devices.
 - **Highly customizable**: Many personalization settings such as changing the background colour/image, adding a logo.
-- **Flexible usage**: Use Beautiful Jekyll directly on GitHub or using a Ruby gem - choose the best [development method](#build-your-website-in-3-steps) for you.
+- **Flexible usage**: Use Beautiful Jekyll directly on GitHub or via a Ruby gem - choose the best [development method](#build-your-website-in-3-steps) for you.
-- **Battle-tested**:  By using Beautiful Jekyll, you'll be joining tens of thousands of users who used this theme since 2015.
+- **Battle-tested**: By using Beautiful Jekyll, you'll be joining 50,000+ users enjoying this theme since 2015.
-- **Links to your social media**: You can easily add links to any of your social media accounts in the footer of every page.
+- **SEO and social media support**: Customize how your site looks on Google and when shared on social media.
 - **Comments support**: Add comments to any page using either [Disqus](https://disqus.com/), [Facebook comments](https://developers.facebook.com/docs/plugins/comments), [Utterances](https://utteranc.es/), or [Staticman](https://staticman.net).
-- **Share blog posts on social media**: By default, all blog posts have buttons to allow people to share on Twitter/Facebook/LinkedIn.
 - **Tags**: Any blog post can be tagged with keywords, and an index page showing all the tags is automatically generated.
-- **Tracking analytics**: Easily integrate Google Analytics, or other analytics platforms, to track visits to your website.
+- **Analytics**: Easily integrate Google Analytics, or other analytics platforms, to track visits to your website.
 - **Photos support**: Any page can have a cover photo around its title, and any blog post can have an associated image.
-- **More advanced features**: I wrote [a blog post](https://deanattali.com/2015/03/12/beautiful-jekyll-how-to-build-a-site-in-minutes/) describing some more advanced features that I used in my website that can be used in any beautiful-jekyll site.
+- **RSS**: An RSS feed is automatically created, so you can even host a podcast easily with Beautiful Jekyll.

 # Build your website in 3 steps